libesesc0/terminal-game/README.md

 You need `root` privileges to play as it takes input directly from the kernel.

 ## Controls
-These controls are not dependent on your keyboard layout, however the controls listed below are for QWERTY.
+These controls are not dependent on your keyboard layout, but the controls listed below are for QWERTY.
-Arrow keys to move;
+- Arrow keys to move;
-Z to shoot;
+- Z to shoot;
-ESC to exit.
+- ESC to exit.

 ## Compiling
 Hopefully it works on your machine.

 `g++ *.cpp`